 The stated mission of the University of Baltimore (UBalt) is to provide career-focused education for aspiring and current professionals, providing the region with highly educated leaders who make distinctive contributions to the broader community.
 In the service of this mission, UBalt has offered a Master of Science (MS) in Applied Psychology, which includes two areas of concentration, Counseling Psychology and Industrial and Organizational Psychology, for over the last 40 years.
 The MS in Applied Psychology program prepares students for careers in counseling or industrial and organizational psychology, or for doctoral studies in these fields.
-To better help implement the mission of the university, we propose eliminating the MS in Applied Psychology, and create two separate programs in its place: a MS in Counseling Psychology and a MS in Industrial and Organizational Psychology.
+To better help implement the mission of the university, we propose eliminating the MS in Applied Psychology, and create two separate programs in its place: a MS in Counseling Psychology and a MS in Industrial and Organizational Psychology (IOP).
+This document will specifically address the proposed MS in Counseling Psychology.